-Determining child paternity is often sought when during the course of a marriage or relationship infidelity is suspected or discovered, or in the aftermath of a brief sexual encounter between the man and woman.
+Determining child paternity is often sought when during a marriage or relationship infidelity is suspected or discovered, or in the aftermath of a brief sexual encounter between the man and woman.

 Determining or validating the paternity of a child is important because any issue regarding the upbringing and support of a child will be directly impacted by the result.
 Additionally, a negative paternity result will also relieve a man who is not the biological father from being held financially for a child that is not their own.

-After the paternity of a child has been properly determined, all child related issues may be addressed with the biological father as they relate to the marriage, during the course of a divorce, separation, break-up, or out of wedlock parental responsibility.
+After the paternity of a child has been properly determined, all child-related issues may be addressed with the biological father as they relate to the marriage, during a divorce, separation, break-up, or out of wedlock parental responsibility.